FOSS-Devs/fossdiscord/README.md

 Installation is pretty easy, just download the [latest release](https://github.com/Fossium-Team/FossiumBot/releases/latest), unzip, and run the excecutable.\
 If you can't use the commands right away, don't worry, slash commands can take some time to register (registering can take up to an hour, this is due to Discord's limitations).

-If you want to use the latest build of the bot for whatever reason check out the [actions](https://github.com/Fossium-Team/FossiumBot/actions) (you need to be logged in to GitHub)
+If you want to use the latest build of the bot for whatever reason check out the [actions](https://github.com/Fossium-Team/FossiumBot/actions) (you need to be logged in to GitHub).\
+For experimental MacOS or ARM builds also check out the [actions](https://github.com/Fossium-Team/FossiumBot/actions) (you still need to be logged in to GitHub).

 ## Features
 The bot has a lot of features, including but not limited to: